facebook/react/packages/react-events/README.md

 ### onPressEnd: (e: PressEvent) => void

-Called once the element is no longer pressed.
+Called once the element is no longer pressed (because it was released, or moved beyond the hit bounds).
 If the press starts again before the `delayPressEnd` threshold is exceeded then the delay is reset to prevent `onPressEnd` being called during a press.

+### onPressMove: (e: PressEvent) => void

+Called when an active press moves within the hit bounds of the element.
+Never called for keyboard-initiated press events.

 ### onPressStart: (e: PressEvent) => void